Meet Your Teachers

 Elena Colmenares-Hancock began her yoga journey in her hometown of Maracaibo, Venezuela.
 She further developed her practice when she came to the United States and experienced an overall change in her well being, due to yoga.
 What had been an alternative fitness activity, eventually became a way of life.
 Encouraged by her teachers, she immersed herself in a teacher training at the Asheville Yoga Center, where she received her 230h Yoga Teaching Certification in 2014.
 Elena still enjoys being a student, so you might find her taking a class too.
 As a wife, a new mom and a school teacher of French, yoga provides balance in her life.
 She would love for you to share your yoga journey with her.

 Heather Hahn teaches yoga to share a practice which connects mind and body, experiences on the mat to everyday life, and yogis to one another.
-She has completed her coursework at Asheville Yoga Center for the 300-hour certification after her initial 200-hour training through Rasika Yoga.
-Her teaching includes alignment-based flow, bhakti flow, mixed-levels, yin, and restorative yoga.
+She received her advanced certification (300-hour) through Asheville Yoga Center after her initial 200-hour training with Rasika Yoga.
+Her teaching includes alignment-based flow, bhakti flow, mixed-levels, yoga for athletes, yin, and restorative yoga.
 As a full-time philosophy professor, Heather often weaves philosophical themes, as well as music and mindfulness into the practice.
+Influential teachers form a long list, representing a variety of styles of yoga and lineages: Vishnu Dass, Doug Keller, Leslie Kaminoff, Michael Johnson, Stephanie Keach, Kimberley Puryear, Janelle Railey, Shala Worsely, Stacey Millner-Collins, Kelley Gardner, Sarah Faircloth, Sari Weston, and Allison Modafferi Brewster.
+Heather is especially grateful for her first teacher, Dara Brown, whose cues she still hears in a high lunge.
+Additionally, Heather has attended workshops taught by John Friend, Christina Sell, Desiree Rumbaugh, Taylor Harkness, and George Mahoney.

 Susie Morales – I received my 230-hour teaching certification through Ashville Yoga Center.
 I also received a certification in Yin Yoga through the Holy Cow Yoga Center and have taken a 6 week course for conscious living through Upstream Mindfulness Based Stress Reduction, A Center for Mindfulness Practice & Holistic Mental Health.
 I started my practice 15 years ago by chance.
 In the beginning, yoga was only something I did physically.
 As I journeyed along, it somehow became much more; Yoga became a meditation in motion which taught me to see beyond the mat.
 As one yogi to another, I plan on teaching with a loving, kind heart with emphasis on the breath.
 Outside of my practice I work in the medical field, enjoy my 2 sons and a little ShihPoo pup named Luna who has blessed my life beyond words.
 She has taught me the true meaning of being in the moment and to be okay with letting go.